Jesco White: Personal life

 Jesco White was born in Bandytown, a tiny community located in the Appalachian Mountains of Boone County, West Virginia, to Donald Ray White (1927–1985), also known as D. Ray White, and Bertie Mae White.
 White's father was profiled in the Smithsonian Folkways documentary Talking Feet: Solo Southern Dance: Buck, Flatfoot and Tap (1987) as one of the greatest mountain dancers in the United States.
 Following in the footsteps of his father, Jesco's dance style is a subtle mix of tap and clog dancing that is native to Appalachia.
 After the death of his father, Jesco obtained D. Ray's tapping shoes which he wears while performing.
 Jesco White's dancing has been featured in at least three documentaries.

-White was married to Norma Jean White (1974–2009) and married Alida White in 2011.
+White was married to Norma Jean White (née Wilson) from 1974 till her death in 2009 and married Alida White in 2011.

+In an undisclosed year, White’s house burned down, destroying $50,000 worth of Elvis memorabilia.
+White stated that the incident sent him into a state of depression.

-Shooting incident
+Shooting incident and legal troubles

 In 1985, while finalizing the film Talking Feet, D. Ray, Jesco, and his younger brother Dorsey were involved in a domestic dispute.
 Steve Allen Rowe used his 12-gauge shotgun to shoot D. Ray once in the chest, Jesco received one neck wound, and Dorsey a single gunshot to the eye.
 D. Ray was the only fatality of the disturbance, who was reportedly protecting his youngest son during a drunken disagreement.